vsrinivas/fuchsia/development/languages/fidl/languages/c.md

 For especially simple messages, it may be possible to skip the encoding step altogether (or do it manually).

+### Closing Channels

+The C language bindings do not provide any special affordances for closing channels.
+Per the FIDL specification, an epitaph must be sent as the last message prior to closing a channel.
+Code should call **fidl_epitaph_write()** prior to closing a channel.

 ### Dispatching Messages